olukayodepaul/productMicroService/src/main/java/doc/db.md

-jwt uuid for admin is user_id
-jwt uuid for customer is user_id

-product_policies

-6- product_review (customer): -- Relationship: One-to-Many (a product can have multiple reviews) 7- related_products (Admin): -- Relationship: One-to-Many (a product can have multiple related products) 8-special_offers(Admin): -- Relationship: One-to-Many (a product can have multiple offers) 9-product_tags(Admin): -- Relationship: One-to-Many (a product can have multiple tags) 10-product_comments (Customers): -- Relationship: One-to-Many (a product can have multiple comments) 11-product_feedback(Customers): -- Relationship: One-to-Many (a product can have multiple feedback entries)
+CREATE TABLE brands (
+id SERIAL PRIMARY KEY,                -- Unique identifier for each brand organisation_id UUID NOT NULL,        -- ID of the organisation that owns the brand name VARCHAR(255) NOT NULL,           -- Name of the brand logo_url VARCHAR(255),                 -- URL of the brand logo description TEXT,                      -- Description of the brand created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,  -- Timestamp when the brand was created updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,  -- Timestamp when the brand was last updated FOREIGN KEY (organisation_id) REFERENCES organisations(id) -- Foreign key to the organisations table );

 -- 1. Products Table
 -- Stores information about products available for sale.
 -- Admin: Manages product details.
 CREATE TABLE products (
-id SERIAL PRIMARY KEY,                -- Unique identifier for each product organisation_id UUID NOT NULL,        -- ID of the organisation that owns the product name VARCHAR(255) NOT NULL,           -- Name of the product description TEXT,                     -- Description of the product price DECIMAL(10, 2) NOT NULL,        -- Price of the product discount DECIMAL(10, 2) DEFAULT 0.00, -- Discount on the product category_id INTEGER,                  -- ID of the category the product belongs to created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- Timestamp when the product was created updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- Timestamp when the product was last updated is_active BOOLEAN DEFAULT TRUE         -- Status of the product (active or inactive) );
+id SERIAL PRIMARY KEY,                              -- Unique identifier for each product organisation_id UUID NOT NULL,                      -- ID of the organisation that owns the product brand_id INTEGER REFERENCES brands(id),             -- Foreign key reference to the brands table name VARCHAR(255) NOT NULL,                         -- Name of the product description TEXT,                                   -- Description of the product price DECIMAL(10, 2) NOT NULL,                      -- Price of the product discount DECIMAL(10, 2) DEFAULT 0.00,               -- Discount on the product category_id INTEGER,                                -- ID of the category the product belongs to created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,     -- Timestamp when the product was created updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,     -- Timestamp when the product was last updated is_active BOOLEAN DEFAULT TRUE         -- Status of the product (active or inactive) );
 -- Relationship: One-to-Many with product_media, product_specifications, product_policies, product_reviews, product_comments, product_feedback, related_products, special_offers, product_tags, product_wishlists